kazMcLamore/Infinity-Integration/Guide.md

 ## How to create an opportunity
 - open Integrator Bridge file
-- go to layout "Opportunity - Detail"
+- go to layout User > "Opportunity - Detail"
 - create a new record
 - name your opportunity
 	- this will show in Infinity